Sunday, July 30, 2006

 Sven-Goan Erikson is risking Rooney's future if he allows Rooney to come back this soon.
 Rooney suffered a broken metatarsal very recently on April 29th, about 6 or 7 weeks ago.
 Rooney wants to play in the opening game this week.

+With the quality of players England have can they not make it out of the group stages?
 If England isn't able to make it out of the group stages missing one player (albeit Rooney), then they've got more serious questions to answer.
 Is one player really going to make such difference in group stages?
-Sure in the following stages England will need everyone and Rooney will make a difference at that point.
+Sure in the following stages England will need everyone and Rooney will make a difference at that point. |

 Would the less risky move not be to rest Rooney for another couple of weeks until at least England make it out of the group stages?